-The exterior of Strawberry Hill House is like a giant white wedding cake, only instead of a plastic couple on top there’s fanciful turrets and frosted crenelations.
+The exterior of Strawberry Hill House is like a giant white wedding cake, only instead of a plastic couple on top there are turrets and frosted crenelations.
 It might not be a giant strawberry, but it’s still pretty amazing.

 In the entry hall, I’m greeted by one of many Christmas trees in the house, and it has a big red strawberry on top.
 So do all the other Christmas trees.
-You won’t see that in March.
+You won’t see that in peak summer season.

 It’s more interactive than just using the (admittedly good) guidebook that comes with the entry ticket, and brings the house to life with stories and anecdotes.

-It’s a good thing, too, because the only downside of the visit is that it takes a bit of imagination to conceptualize what some of the rooms in Strawberry Hill House might have looked like back in Walpole’s day.
+It’s a good thing, too, because the only downside of visiting Strawberry Hill House is that it takes a bit of imagination to conceptualize what some of the rooms might have looked like back in Walpole’s day.

-But on the upside, rooms like The Gallery have amazing fan vaulted ceilings with gilded details and walls so bright they prompted Walpole to say “I begin to be ashamed of my own magnificence”.
+On the upside, rooms like The Gallery have amazing fan-vaulted ceilings with gilded details and walls so bright they prompted Walpole to say “I begin to be ashamed of my own magnificence”.